nyumed-judy-lab/Heckman-domain-generalization/README.md

 ### **4. Evaluation**
 This section evaluates the trained model on the training, validation, and test data.

-- For tabular data, the code calculates the AUC score for each domain in the test dataset and records the scores for all domains.
+- For tabular data, this repository calculates the AUC score for each domain in the test dataset and records the scores for all domains.
 The DataFrame is then saved to a CSV file in the ./results/prediction/ directory.
 The mean score for internal, external, and all sites are also calculated and included in the DataFrame.
 +++++ save prediction results (output of the model)

 - For image data, the ```prediction()``` function calculates the AUC score, F1 score, and accuracy for the train, validation, and test sets.
 The scores are recorded in a pandas DataFrame and saved to a CSV file in the [results](./results/prediction/) directory.